mcb1510/Multi-Agent-Deep-Research-Application/README.md

 pip install -r requirements.txt python app.py
 ```
-Open the local URL provided in your terminal (typically http://127.0.0.1:7860) to begin running investigations.
+Open the local URL provided in your terminal to begin running investigations.